-If you watched the last Summer Olympics, you probably saw the round bruise-like spots on swimmer Michael Phelps.
+If you watched the Summer Olympics when Michael Phelps took all those swimming gold medals, you probably saw the round bruise-like spots on his back and shoulders.
 Those marks were the by-products of cupping, a practice that’s been around for centuries.

 While there’s evidence that cupping was used by the ancient Egyptians and throughout the Middle East, the most prevalent practice is rooted in Traditional Chinese Medicine.